ibm-cloud-docs/power-iaas/ordering-direct-link.md

 You must use [Direct Link](/docs/infrastructure/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link#browse-and-order) to configure your private network with a {{site.data.keyword.powerSys_notm}}.
 The Direct Connect Link service creates a connection that allows access to {{site.data.keyword.cloud}} resources from your {{site.data.keyword.powerSys_notm}} instance.
 The Direct Link Connect service is also used to connect your on-premises network to the IBM Cloud network by using the IBM Cloud Virtual Router Appliance (VRA).
 Direct Link Connect is a separate service from the {{site.data.keyword.powerSys_notm}} service.
 To review the charges for Direct Link Connect, see [Pricing for IBM Cloud Direct Link](/docs/infrastructure/direct-link?topic=direct-link-pricing-for-ibm-cloud-direct-link).
 {: shortdesc}

-  IBM recommends that you order a second Direct Link Connect connection for backup purposes.
+  Order a second Direct Link Connect connection for backup purposes.
   {: tip}

-You can use the {{site.data.keyword.cloud_notm}} user inteface (UI) to order your perferred Direct Link Connect service.
+You can use the {{site.data.keyword.cloud_notm}} console to order your preferred Direct Link Connect service.

 * [IBM Cloud Direct Link Exchange](https://cloud.ibm.com/docs/infrastructure/direct-link?topic=direct-link-how-to-order-ibm-cloud-direct-link-exchange)
 * [IBM Cloud Direct Link Connect](https://cloud.ibm.com/docs/infrastructure/direct-link?topic=direct-link-how-to-order-ibm-cloud-direct-link-connect)